Vonage/vbc-developer/_tutorials/en/delete-call-recording-by-date/delete-call-recordings-date.md

 The `get_company_call_recordings()` function returns a list of recordings from the account.

-1. Create a function to delete the recording by its recording id.
+1. Create a function to delete the recording by its recording id:

     ```python
     def delete_call_recording(token, call_id, account_id="self"):